kubescape/YAML-examples/README.md

 ## Contribution

 There are two ways of contributing:
-1. Adding misconfigured kubernetes manifests
+1. Adding misconfigured Kubernetes manifests
-2. Opening PRs with the appropriate fixes (mae sure the fix has not been proposed yet)
+2. Opening PRs with the appropriate fixes (make sure the fix has not been proposed yet)